Khalife/ker-nel-experiments/README.md

 python new_types_collect_complete_score_spark1.py mentions_file.json

-**Acronym detection and expansion**

-We kept a basic version of acronym detector, using distances between capital letters, and deciding based on the threshold value n depending on the entity main type:

-- main type Person ("PER") : n = 4
-- main type Person ("ORG") : n = 5
-- main type Place ("GPE") : n = 4

-For acronym expansion, we compared acronym letters with the capital letters of the expanded candidate words using longest common substring algorithm (cf references in our paper).

 ## 3 - Graph mining for new score features and identification [Hadoop/Spark compatible]

 KER-NEL (Knowledge graph exploration and node ranking for named entity linking) uses the knowledge graph to extract semantic information for a given entity node.